Tintenklecks/AnyViewButton/README.md

 A UIView descendant UIControl for iOS that can be used to combine multiple controls like labels and images and whatever and that animates the click and gives back a delegate event ...
 Simple demo (with Interface Builder) included

 It´ simple to use.
-Just include the control´ header file
+Just include the control´s header file

 <code>
-#import "anyViewButton.h";
+    &#35;import "anyViewButton.h";
 </code>

 create an instance